Content Pack Installation

 When we try to install, the following message is issued about a missing Docker image:

 If you click

-Install Anyway, the Content Pack installs, but you need to add the missing Docker image for the content to run correctly.
+Install Anyway, the pack installs, but you need to add the missing Docker image for the content to run correctly.

 Recommended For You